zerotohero-dev/dombili/README.md

 > No reason to add an extra build step when browsers support **EcmaScript modules**.

-That said, there’s nothing preventing you from configuring your bundler of choice to consume `dombili` as an “*EcmaScript module*” and produce backwards-compatible flavor of code you need.
+That said, there’s nothing preventing you from configuring your bundler of choice to consume `dombili` as an “*EcmaScript module*” and produce a backwards-compatible flavor of code you need.

 For a typical [webpack][webpack] environment for instance, this will be similar to: